Become an affiliate partner and earn attractive commission.

 As mentioned above, Asbestos was widely used in the construction industry from the mid-19th century, and its use increased at the start of the 20th century.

-Due to its versatility, asbestos had many applications like fire-proof coatings, pipe insulation, concrete and building materials and various other uses, both industrial and commercial.
+Due to its versatility, asbestos has many applications like fire-proof coatings, pipe insulation, concrete and building materials and various other uses, both industrial and commercial.

 Asbestos Fibers Danger Sign Sample

-Who were at Risk due to Asbestos Exposure?
+Who was at Risk Due to Asbestos Exposure?

 The people who were at high risk include: